Duty Parent Guide

 - During “tidy-up time”, encourage children to put things away on their own.

-- If snack was inside please wipe tabletops, wash dishes and sweep snack area after the children are done eating.
+- If snack and/or lunch was inside please disinfect light switches and door knobs, and sweep snack area after the children are done eating.

 - Let the children lead the play.

-- Observe what is happening, and the learning that is going on.
+- Observe what is happening, and the learning that is happening.